IBMMQAutomation/mq-pipeline/README.md

 - Create ArgoCD Application
   - Note: Before creating ArgoCD, please contact cluster admin to give ArgoCD permission to create resources in your namespace using Cluster Role and Cluster Role Binding as well as private git repository

 #### Go to your ArgoCD instance.
-On top left, click `New App` and fill out necessary information such as:
+On top left, click `New App` and fill out necessary values such as:

 - To deploy `QM01` for `DEV` environment
   - Application Name: `dev-qm01` (ArgoCD app name)